 Tropical Storm Laura batters the Caribbean and the U.S. Gulf Coast could be next

 Two tropical storms were headed toward the Gulf Coast on Monday.
-Marco and Laura could hit just a few hundred miles apart within 48 hours of each other.
-Forecasters believe Laura could be a major hurricane when it makes landfall, and residents in low-lying areas have been ordered to evacuate.
+Marco and Laura could hit just a few hundred miles apart within 48 hours of each other — and forecasters believe Laura could become a Category 3 hurricane when it makes landfall.
+Residents in low-lying areas have been ordered to evacuate.

-Marco is expected to hit the Louisiana coast by Monday.
-The storm had strengthened to a hurricane Sunday but has since weakened to a tropical storm.
-As of 2 p.m.
-ET, Marco was located about 40 miles southeast of the mouth of the Mississippi River with maximum sustained winds of 40 mph, and it was heading northwest at 6 mph, according to the National Hurricane Center.
+Marco made landfall on Monday near the mouth of the Mississippi River, where it's producing a small area of tropical storm-force winds that are expected to subside in the next few hours.
+The storm had strengthened to a hurricane Sunday, but has since weakened to a tropical storm — and it's expected to calm to a tropical depression by later Monday night.

 The storms were heading for the U.S. ahead of the 15th anniversary of Hurricane Katrina devastating New Orleans.
 Louisiana Governor John Bel Edwards said the window between the two storms could be as slim as 12 hours — and it comes amid the coronavirus pandemic, an added challenge as people leave their homes and head to shelters.